SELECTING THIS BUTTON BUYS YOU VOLUMES 1 & 2 OF GREAT KNITTED GIFTS

 Mid-gauge: 42[48, 52, 58, 64] needles 16[18, 20, 24, 26] rows.

 Standard: 52[60, 66, 74, 82] needles 20[24, 28, 30, 30] rows.

-Decrease 1 on each side every other row, using the full fashioned decrease, until only ____ stitches remain.
+Decrease 1 on each side every row, using the full fashioned decrease, until ____ stitches remain in work.
 Knit 2 rows on these last few stitches, then bind off.
 Fill in the blank from the numbers below.

 Seam the edges of the pieces together with mattress stitch or a similar seam.